 For any Service Plan, including any proposed major service reductions, 17 the MBTA must engage the public to ensure that the benefits of the proposed changes outweigh any potential downsides.
 As with fare changes, all proposed major service changes are presented to the public for comment for a period lasting at least 21 days via the feedback channels listed above.
 For example, the MBTA will schedule one or more in-person or virtual public meetings, including an official public hearing, to present the changes, as well as any equity analyses or tradeoffs behind the proposed major service changes.
-These public hearings are meant to solicit public comments and any testimony provided at public hearings will be for the public record.
-All public meetings relating to Service Planning will follow the public meetings, where possible, in the communities that are most affected by the proposed change.
+These public meetings are meant to solicit public comments and any testimony provided at public hearings will be for the public record.
+All public meetings relating to Service Planning will follow the public meeting values and principles outlined in this document, including holding public meetings, where possible, in the communities that are most affected by the proposed change.